Lowe homers twice, pads RBI record as Rangers beat Jays 7-4

 Dane Dunning (1-0) retired his last 10 batters in his Texas debut, allowing Bichette’s first-inning solo homer while striking out six in five innings.

+“From what we’ve seen in spring training and also leading into this game is that he gets better as he goes,” manager Chris Woodward said.
+“When he gets between the lines, he’s better than he is outside the lines, in bullpens.
+As he gets more comfortable in games, he gets better and better.”

 Toronto’s Tanner Roark allowed three homers — the other was by Guzman leading off the second.
-The right-hander has surrendered seven long balls in his past two starts against Texas, the club that drafted him in 2008.
-Roark (0-1) gave up five runs in three innings, dropping to 0-5 in his career against the Rangers.
+The right-hander has surrendered seven long balls in his past two starts against Texas.
+Roark (0-1) gave up five runs in three innings, dropping to 0-5 in his career against the club that drafted him in 2008.

+“Nothing was working,” Roark said.
+“Three home runs in three innings, not very good.
+So nothing was working.”

 Bichette’s second solo shot came off Matt Bush to get Toronto within 6-4 in the eighth before Ian Kennedy pitched a perfect ninth for his first save with Texas.